How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 Here you'll find all the necessary tools and items to start the cleaning process:

-✛ Cleaning solution – The next thing you’ll need is some chemical cleaning solution.
-It doesn’t matter what type you choose as we just need the soap to work on the greasy and clunky parts of the vacuum.
+• Cleaning solution – The next thing you'll need is some chemical cleaning solution.
+It doesn't matter what type you choose — you just need the soap to work on the greasy and grimy parts of the vacuum.

-A large bucket – Make sure it’s large enough so that you can fit the entire dust container inside.
-You could also use your kitchen or bathroom sink to do the job, but using the bucket might save your money on future plumbing problems from clogged drains.
+• A large bucket – Make sure it's large enough so that you can fit the entire dust container inside.
+You could also use your kitchen or bathroom sink to do the job, but using the bucket might help prevent future plumbing issues from clogged drains.

-High-pressure water – Connect your nozzle to the water source and you’ll find it quite effective when cleaning the hose and attachments.
+• High-pressure water – Connect your nozzle to the water source and you'll find it effective when cleaning the hose and attachments.

-✛ Scrubbing pads – Use these to work on the tough spots and force them away.
+• Scrubbing pads – Use these to work on the tough spots and scrub them off.

-Now that you’ve known all the important items that need to be prepared, let us guide you through the exact steps.
-However, since each model is a little different from each other, we recommend that you spend time reading the instruction manual before doing this.
+Now that you've known all the important items that need to be prepared, let us guide you through the exact steps.
+However, since each model is a little different from each other, we recommend that you consult your instruction manual before doing this.

 Disassemble the parts that require cleaning

-Well, this will not be another “how to take apart the Shark Navigator Lift-Away” tutorial as we’ll be only showing you the dirtiest parts that need to be cleaned.
-Plus, most of them are quite accessible so you won’t likely run into any trouble.
+Well, this will not be another "how to take apart the Shark Navigator Lift-Away" tutorial as we'll be only showing you the dirtiest parts that need to be cleaned.
+Plus, most of them are accessible enough that you're unlikely to run into any trouble.

 There might be a couple of them, just take them out and set them aside to be cleaned.
 It's also recommended that you take out your HEPA filter which is positioned on the front of your vacuum and below the dust container.